Major highways and bridges

 eGates and 'smart' gates

-Passengers exiting or coming to UAE can pass immigration quickly through the eGates and ‘smart’ gates. eGates and ‘smart’ gates are a self-service that eliminate long queues.
-Passengers need to scan their biometric passports or Emirates IDs, eGate cards or smartphone barcode - after installing the UAE Wallet application- in order to complete the immigration process.
+Passengers exiting or coming to the UAE can use the eGates or the ‘smart’ gates. eGates and ‘smart’ gates are self-service immigration counters.
+Passengers need to scan their biometric passports, Emirates IDs, eGate cards, UAE Wallet or Skywards card to pass through the immigration gates.

-UAE citizens and residents, GCC nationals and passport holders from countries eligible for UAE visa on arrival can use smart gates.
+GCC national and passport holders from countries eligible for UAE visa on arrival can use eGates.

 Those travelling with people below 15 years are required to use the manned counters.
 Read about the smart gates or watch the video on how to use the smart gates.